Affiliated Faculty & Researchers

 Dr. Amanda M. Stasiewicz

-Dr. Amanda Stasiewicz is a Professor of Environmental Studies at San José State University; her research specializes in the human dimensions of wildfire including community adaptation to wildfire risks, conflict and collaboration around wildfire adaptation and management, and local and agency responses to wildfire events.
+Dr. Amanda Stasiewicz is an Assistant Professor of Environmental Studies at University of Oregon; her research specializes in the human dimensions of wildfire including community adaptation to wildfire risks, conflict and collaboration around wildfire adaptation and management, and local and agency responses to wildfire events.
 Dr. Stasiewicz’s research efforts particularly focus on citizen-agency conflict and cooperation during wildfire preparation/prevention and during wildfire response (e.g., suppression, evacuation) and the pathways different communities living in fire-prone environments take to address their unique wildfire risk circumstances.
 Stasiewicz has been a collaborator on multiple NSF-funded projects integrating model outputs, virtualizations, and social science techniques to inform practical wildfire management strategies for diverse populations and circumstances in the US.

 Dr. Mario Miguel Valero Pérez